 The actual controversy with ghost producing comes when artists state explicitly that they have created their music, only for people to discover otherwise later.
 That's when fans turn to social media to rant, capturing everyone's attention for several days with heaps of vitriol until a new craze arises on the horizon and the case is closed.

 A decade ago, EDM ghost production was scrutinised and classified as a "taboo" in the public eye.
 We are witnessing how it is getting normalised — one step at a time.
 It’s often easy to see why people hire ghost creators.
-Globalisation and the digital shift in the music industry undoubtedly played a critical role.
-The demand for ghost producers has skyrocketed in the electronic dance music scene as EDM has gotten more popular with time.
+The demand for ghost producers has skyrocketed in the electronic dance music scene as it's has gotten more popular with time.
 Some of the biggest names in the field hire ghost composers to help them achieve a successful careers.
 To stay relevant in the contemporary playlist-driven subscription-based music ecosystem, DJs have no choice but to release new stuff at least a few times a year.

 Regardless of whether they are categorised as "ghost" or "public", music producers are a dynamic, living and beating part of the music business.
 An essential component in the chain that not only supplies but also demands.
 They constantly purchase tech tools, plugins, presets, sample packs, new equipment, etc. The well-known never-ending cycle of money, resources, and goods exchange, every other industry alike.

 Rumours and scandals that evolve around ghost produced tracks are something no one can ever be sure of.
-It’s often hard or impossible to prove someone wrong as there is hardly any evidence to support a particular statement, but many signed NDAs, instead.
+It’s often hard or impossible to prove someone wrong as there is hardly any evidence to support a particular statement, other than many signed NDAs.

 We hear about producers accusing and ghost-shaming each other on social media every once in a while, but it gets real once fans join the conversation.
 At the end of the day, everyone chooses what to believe in.

 We will review three ghost production famous cases.
-Fiction or fact — you decide; what we can confirm: serious discussions were fired when these topics entered the public domain.
+You decide whether it's fiction or fact; what we can confirm is that serious debates erupted when these topics became public.

 A story about a record-breaking single that achieved a sudden, unbelievable success over a night while maintaining its actual origin as a secret for some time before it became primarily debated.
 When in 2013, the teaser of “Tsunami” first appeared online, it went viral, causing the internet to buzz, anticipate and discuss.
 The production credits for the track were not given; thus, plenty of speculation quickly ensued around who created this track and where it came from.
 It was soon revealed that Canadian newcomers DVBBS and Borgeous teamed up to create the chart-breaker, with some help from KSHMR, who was a co-producer.
 The track quickly dominated various festivals worldwide, receiving almost an anthem-like status.
 “Tsunami” gained global recognition — ranked number 1 in 15 countries and topped the charts again in the UK a year later with its remix featuring Tinie Tempah.
 It is considered one of the most popular big-room house songs.